han850920/DL-implementation-/README.md

 ## Authors

-The project is the assignment of course, Programming Top Ten Important Algorithms in Python, lectured by Professor Youn-Long Lin, C.S.
+The project is the assignment of the course, Programming Top Ten Important Algorithms in Python, lectured by Professor Youn-Long Lin, C.S.
 NTHU

-Detail implemented by Min-Han Tsai, C.S.
+Details implemented by Min-Han Tsai, C.S.
 NTHU